yevgenko/drupal-jquery-drag-drop/README.txt

   README.txt for Jquery Drag Drop for Blocks.module for Drupal
 *******************************************************

 This module written by developers at Ebizon Technologies (www.ebizontek.com) enables drag-drop on blocks.
 The regions on which those blocks can be dragged are configurable through admin section.
-It depends on the Interface Sortable and JQuery Interface module which in turn relies on the JQuery Update module.
+It depends on the JQuery UI and JQuery Update module.

 INSTALLATION: